Nucleoprotein/OneTweakNG/README.md

 # Installation
 Download the latest [release](https://github.com/rebtd7/FF13Fix/releases) and add both ```dinput8.dll``` and ```FF13Fix.ini``` to the folder ```FINAL FANTASY XIII\white_data\prog\win\bin```.

+The frame rate is uncapped by default, but as VSync is enabled it may be limited by your monitor refresh rate.

-You may want to change ```FF13Fix.ini``` if you want to cap the frame rate.
+You can to change ```FF13Fix.ini``` if you want to use the ingame limiter to cap the framerate.

 # What this does

 ## Removes the awful frame pacer
 I don't see the point in it.
 It is overly aggressive.

 I did not see any negative side-effect of disabling it.

 ## Removes stuttering caused by new controllers being scanned every second
 This caused stuttering specially if you didn't have a connected controller after the last opening of Steam.